pluggero/ansible-role-python/README.md

 - `package`: The Python package name (required)
 - `version`: Version to install, use "latest" for the newest version (required)
 - `executables`: List of command-line executables to create wrapper scripts for (required)
+- `venv_name`: Name of the virtual environment to use (optional, defaults to package name)
+  - Multiple tools can share the same venv by using the same `venv_name`
+  - All packages with the same `venv_name` are installed together in a single pip command for proper dependency resolution
 - `tool_dependencies`: OS-specific system packages required by the tool (optional)

 Example: